Protect free speech. Reform Section 5

 Who should decide whether words, posters or ideas are insulting?
 Individuals?
 The police?
 A judge?
 Should it ever be a criminal matter?
 It might surprise you to know that under Section 5 of the Public Order Act, the police and the courts can decide if you or someone else might feel insulted.

-"Insulting words or behaviour" are outlawed by Section 5, and this is having a chilling effect on free speech right across our country, in a wide range of communities.
+"Insulting words or behaviour" were outlawed by Section 5, and this had a chilling effect on free speech right across our country, in a wide range of communities.
 The law rightly protects us against unjust discrimination, incitement and violence.
-It should not be used to protect us from having our feelings hurt.
-It's time to reform Section 5.
+It shouldn't have been used to protect us from having our feelings hurt.

-That's why we're working alongside the Christian Institute, The Peter Tatchell Foundation and many others on a campaign to reform Section 5 of the Public Order Act to remove the word 'insulting'.
-We believe the removal of 'insulting' would afford greater protection to freedom of expression – for both the religious and non-religious.
+That's why we worked alongside the Christian Institute, The Peter Tatchell Foundation and many others on a campaign to reform Section 5 of the Public Order Act to remove the word 'insulting'.
+Removing "insulting' will afford greater protection to freedom of expression – for both the religious and non-religious.

 The law rightly protects the public against unjust discrimination, incitement and violence – but that the law does not need to protect us from having our feelings hurt.